hazelcast/hazelcast-jet-reference-manual/docs/070_Sources_And_Sinks/01_Out_Of_The_Box_Sources_And_Sinks/04_File_Streamer.md

 (but not its subdirectories).
 You can pass `*` as the pattern to read all files in the directory.
 It will pick up both newly created files and content appended to pre-existing files.
-It expects the file content not to change once appended.
+It expects the file contents not to change once appended.
 There is no indication which file a particular line comes from.

 The processor will scan pre-existing files for file sizes on